-Play 'Overwatch' for free yet again this weekend
+Play 'Overwatch' for free yet again next weekend

 Looking to play popular team-based shooter Overwatch but don't want to spring for the actual game?
-You're in luck this weekend, then, as Blizzard's cartoonish and charming FPS is coming to PC, PlayStation 4 and Xbox One from September 22nd through the 25th.
+You're in luck next weekend, then, as Blizzard's cartoonish and charming FPS is coming to PC, PlayStation 4 and Xbox One from September 22nd through the 25th.

 This isn't the first free weekend for the title, of course.
 Players have been able to blast each other up last September, the following November and just this past May.
 As with other free weekends, you'll get to play with all 25 heroes across 16 maps for use in Quick Play, Custom Games and the Arcade modes.
 You can level up, earn loot boxes and even get some fun customization rewards.
 Plus, if you end up purchasing the game (a move Blizzard would love for you to perform), you get to keep all the progress you earned over the weekend, provided you use the same login when buying your own copy.

-Note: Update: The original version of this article stated the free period started this weekend, which is incorrect.
-We apologize for the confusion.